veelenga/play-crystal.el/README.md

 #### `(play-crystal-insert RUN-ID)`

-Insert code defined by RUN-ID into the current buffer.
+Insert code identified by RUN-ID into the current buffer.

 #### `(play-crystal-insert-another-buffer RUN-ID)`

-Insert code defined by RUN-ID into another buffer.
+Insert code identified by RUN-ID into another buffer.

+#### `(play-crystal-browse RUN-ID)`

+Show code identified by RUN-ID in a browser using ’browse-url’.

 -----
 <div style="padding-top:15px;color: #d0d0d0;">